jeriesnesery1/POP3-CLient/README.md

 Despite this option, to make the client simpler (and not get into a state-machine like algorithm for listening for responses), we will implement a separate listening thread which will display any lines received from the server in the central “log” TextArea on the bottom.

+# NOTE
+you might need to figure your javafx here is a guide on how to do it https://openjfx.io/openjfx-docs/